DrawZeroPoint/RoTools/README.md

-- The first word should only be `Get`, `Sense`, or `Execute`, where `Get` means retrieve some information from within the software, such as all names of planning groups, or robot joint states; `Sense` means get information from outside environment, such as get the pose of a object; and `Execute` means interact with the environment, such as open a switch, move the robot arm, or add a collision object into the planning scene.
+- The first word should only be `Get`, `Sense`, or `Execute`, where `Get` means retrieve some information from within the software, such as all names of planning groups, or robot joint states; `Sense` means get information from outside environment, such as get the pose of an object; and `Execute` means interact with the environment, such as open a switch, move the robot arm, or add a collision object into the planning scene.

 - If the second word is `Group`, it means the service operates on a planning group in MoveIt.